tom-smith-okta/okta-api-center/gateways/aws/readme.md

-# Integrating Okta with Amazon API Gateway
+# Integrating Okta with Amazon API Gateway - JWT authorizer

 This integration guide describes how to integrate Okta's API Access Management (OAuth as a Service) with Amazon API Gateway.

-The basic flow is that Amazon API Gateway will accept incoming requests and pass them on to a custom Lambda authorizer.
-The Lambda authorizer (which we will set up) will evaluate the access token included in the request and determine whether the access token is 1) valid and 2) contains the appropriate scopes for the requested resource.
+AWS has recently (Spring 2020) released a new way to integrate Amazon API Gateway with external OAuth providers such as Okta: [JWT authorizers](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-jwt-authorizer.html).

-We will set up the Lambda authorizer to validate the access tokens against Okta.
+These setup instructions will use this new way of integrating Okta, which is much simpler than setting up a custom authorizer using a Lambda function.
+The [Lambda authorizer approach](lambda.md) is of course much more powerful and flexible, but you should start with the JWT authorizer approach unless you're certain that you need a Lambda authorizer.

 We'll be using a mock "solar system" API that is publicly available, so you don't need to worry about setting up the API itself.